Starting Your Business in Delaware? Benefits and Risks

 Duplicate State Tax Payments

-If you operate a small business outside of the state of Delaware you could save taxes by NOT registering in Delaware.
-Because you may be paying more taxes in total, even though you’re not paying corporate income tax in Delaware.
+If you operate a small business outside of Delaware, you could save taxes by NOT registering in Delaware.
+This is because you may be paying more taxes in total, even though you’re not paying corporate income tax in Delaware.
 You could get hit with duplicate state tax bills.

 Additional Paperwork